wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)

+= 4.9.43 =
+* Added: Print to PDF feature added to beta features (to use it, turn on beta testing from wp-admin > Support Tickets > Settings > General > Enable & Test Beta Features? > and set to True) Currently not UTF8 compatible.
+Currently no replies are included.
+Working on fixing both and more.
+* Fixed: Network activation fixed

 = 4.9.42 =
 * Updated: Hebrew translation updated by http://atar4u.com/